breatheco-de/content/src/content/lesson/debugging-css-code.md

 ## Tools for debugging CSS

-Your coding editor has syntax highlighting that will help you recognize syntax errors like missing semicolons, curly brackets, etc.
+Your coding editor has syntax highlighting that will help you recognize syntax errors like missing semicolons, curly brackets, and so on and so forth.
 + The Developer Tool: It has two sections that you need to learn and use pretty well:

 ### a) The `Elements` tab